qkzk/fm/development.md

 - [x] FIX: pagedown may select a file outside window without scrolling to it
 - [x] FIX: multiple scrolling bugs.
 It should be smooth in every context
 - [x] FIX: after scrolling left click doesn't select the correct file
+- [x] FIX: page down when few files in current path screw the display
 - [ ] while second window is opened, if the selection is below half screen, it's not shown anymore.
       Scroll to second element if needed